Submitting Claims, Coverage Changes to MCIT Is Easy

 MCIT recommends that each member designate a general gatekeeper for reporting claims and data to MCIT.
 This person is typically the MCIT primary contact, property/casualty contact or workers’ compensation contact.

-Access the MCIT member portal to submit all claims, make coverage changes, request certificates of coverage and view schedules.
+Access the MCIT member portal to submit property, liability and some workers’ compensation claims (see below), make coverage changes, request certificates of coverage and view schedules.
 Click links on the left for instructions to submit any type of claim, request a coverage change, request a certificate of coverage and view schedules.

 Click the links below to access workers’ compensation guides and other forms, such as the Employee Accident Report and Workers’ Compensation Claims Guide.